jmevel123/Twitter_like-MERN/README.md

-# Twitter_like-MERN
-React js / Express js
+To launch the project:

-Sudo mongod in folder
+-sudo mongod in Twitter_like-Mern folder
-Node index.js
+-node index.js in witter_like-Mern folder
-npm start in client folder to run website
+-npm start in client folder to run website